 How to register a managed investment scheme

-To register a scheme the proposed responsible entity must be:
+To register a managed investment scheme, the proposed responsible entity must:

-- hold an Australian financial services (AFS) licence authorising the responsible entity to operate the scheme.
+- hold an Australian financial services (AFS) licence authorising the responsible entity to:

 Applying to register a scheme